The Spiritual Combat

 to which all interior and exterior acts should be directed.

-To guard yourself from this danger, which would impede your path to perfection, and to accustom yourself to wanting and doing all as if moved by God and with the pure intention of honoring and pleasing him alone (who wishes to be the one beginning and end of our every action and of our every thought), do the following.
-When something that is desired by God offers itself to you, do not immediately incline your will to desiring it.
-First you raise your mind to God to see that it is his will that you desire it and that you desire it because he so wishes it, and to please him alone.
-So moved and attracted by this will, bow your own will to wishing that thing as God wishes it, and only for his consent and honor.
+To guard yourself from this snare which impedes the path to perfection, and to accustom yourself to desiring and doing everything as if moved by God and with the pure intention of honoring and pleasing him alone (who wishes to be the one beginning and end of our every thought and action), take the following steps.
+Whenever something God desires presents itself to you, pause before you direct your will to desire it.
+Rather, raise your mind first to God to see whether it is his will that you desire it, and whether you desire it because he so wishes it, and to please him alone.
+So moved and drawn by this will, bend your own will to desire that thing as something that God desires, and only for his pleasure and honor.
+Likewise wishing to decline whatever God does not want, do not refuse something until you first fix your intellect’s gaze on his divine will, which desires that you refuse it in order to please him.

 Previous Chapter · Table of Contents · Next Chapter